rust-lang/rfcs/text/0000-binary-ops-specialization.md

 # Motivation
 [motivation]: #motivation

-Operator overloading brings a lot of convenience into usage of data types.
+Operator overloading makes data types more convenient to use.
-For a set of types which provide different representations of the same underlying data type (usually indicated by implementing the same `Borrow<T>`), it makes sense to define binary operator trait impls that act on each pair of these types.
+For a set of types which provide different containers and ownership patterns for the same underlying data type (usually indicated by implementing the same `Borrow<T>`), it makes sense to define binary operator trait impls that act on each pair of these types.
 However, with proliferation of special-purpose representations of widely used data types like byte arrays and strings, the number of